-Each yurt is filled with home comforts – a wrought iron double bed, two Victorian day beds, fresh crisp linen, lighting, electricity for you to charge your gadgets, storage, a small kitchenette for your morning tea and the piece de la resistance – a beautiful wood burner.
+Each yurt is filled with home comforts – a wrought iron double bed, two Victorian day beds, fresh crisp linen, lighting, electricity for you to charge your gadgets, storage, a small kitchenette for your morning tea, and the piece de resistance – a beautiful wood burner.

-A Yurt is a traditional portable house made out of a lattice of bent wood.
+A yurt is a traditional portable house made out of a lattice of bent wood.
 They are traditionally used by nomads in central Asia and Mongolia.
-Luckily for you they are also fantastic for glamping holidays in Dorset!
+Luckily for you, they are also fantastic for glamping holidays!

 We have truly thought of everything for you to make the best of your stay with us.
 Each yurt has a picnic table, private barbecue and a fire pit.
 So, throughout the day and in the evenings you can barbecue, or just sit back and enjoy the countryside views.

 In the evenings you can star gaze for hours whilst sipping on a hot chocolate or crisp glass of wine with your nearest and dearest.
-The sky at Caalm Camp is fantastic for star-gazing; we have no large cities nearby so the sky is very dark and the stars are bright and beautiful – look hard enough and you will find your shooting star to make that wish!
+The sky at Caalm Camp is fantastic for star-gazing.
+We have no large cities nearby so the sky is very dark and the stars are bright and beautiful.
+Look hard enough and you will find a shooting star to make a wish!

-To make sure you glamping experience at Caalm Camp is perfect we also provide:
+To make sure your glamping experience at Caalm Camp is perfect, we also provide: –

 - Crisp white linen sheets and fluffy towels.